gauravshrivastav1298/ConvoHub/README.md

-# Snappy - Chat Application
+# ConvoHub - Chat Application
-Snappy is chat application build with the power of MERN Stack.
+ConvoHub is chat application build with the power of MERN Stack.